Eridani78/TaHomaLocal-Doc/docs/en_US/index.md

 ## Initialization and implementation steps of the **TaHomaLocal** plugin

 ### Step 1 – Enabling local API
-Activation of the local API must be carried out by the user of the TaHoma box First connect to the Somfy website and navigate to the `My Account` menu.
+Activation of the local API must be carried out by the user of the TaHoma box.
+First connect to the Somfy website and navigate to the `My Account` menu.
 Find the different available options for your TaHoma box and activate `Developer Mode`.
 Activating this mode will enable a local API on your TaHoma box.